ScrapeGraphAI/docusaurus-docs/docs/Graphs/pdf_scraper_graph.md

-# ScriptCreatorGraph Module
+# PDFScraperGraph Module

-The `ScriptCreatorGraph` module defines a class for creating and executing a graph that generates web scraping scripts.
+The `PDFScraperGraph` module defines a class for creating and executing a graph that extracts information from PDF files using a natural language model to interpret and answer prompts.

 ## Classes

-### `ScriptCreatorGraph`
+### `PDFScraperGraph`

-`ScriptCreatorGraph` defines a scraping pipeline for generating web scraping scripts.
+`PDFScraperGraph` is a scraping pipeline that extracts information from PDF files using a natural language model to interpret and answer prompts.

 #### Attributes